bisaria/DataCleaningAssignment/README.md

     * avgFrequencyDomainBodyBodyGyroMagMean -> average of fBodyBodyGyroMag-mean()
     * avgFrequencyDomainBodyBodyGyroMagStd -> average of fBodyBodyGyroMag-std()
     * avgFrequencyDomainBodyBodyGyroJerkMagMean -> average of fBodyBodyGyroJerkMag-mean()
-    * avgFrequencyDomainBodyBodyGyroJerkMag -> average of fBodyBodyGyroJerkMag-std()
+    * avgFrequencyDomainBodyBodyGyroJerkMagStd -> average of fBodyBodyGyroJerkMag-std()